trust1995/flashcash/README.md

 # Usage

 1. Enter your Etherscan / Polygonscan / etc API key in the API_KEY variable.
+2. Update CURRENT_BLOCK_NUM field to the current block.number
 2.  (optional) Update the BLOCK_NUM_3_YRS_AGO field to your desired start block number for the search
 3.  (optional) On L2s, choose the desired flash event in FLASH_EVENTS array
 4. Run get_flashbot_addr.py